 The test we offer is "type-specific," which means it differentiates between the two different strains of the virus that cause genital herpes and oral herpes.
 These strains are called herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
 The test looks for antibodies the body creates to fight off the virus.

 Because the herpes simplex virus type-specific HSV-1/2 IgG blood test (or HSV 1/2 IgG) screens for both herpes 1 and herpes 2 antibodies, it's superior to earlier tests which do not differentiate between the two types of herpes.

 Will I give blood or urine?

-This test looks for signs of chlamydia in urine.
-At the lab, you'll give the technician a urine sample.
+The herpes test is a blood test.
+At the lab, the technician will draw a blood sample.
 You will not be asked to get undressed or have any uncomfortable genital swabbing.

 Do I have to prep?